 Step 2: Discuss and validate both subjective realties

-Take turns to talk about how you each saw the situation, remember that neither of your perspectives are “wrong!”
+Take turns to talk about how you each saw the situation, remembering that neither of your perspectives is “wrong!”
 Focus on each of your feelings and needs.
-It is crucial that you validate your partner’s experience and communicate that you understand at least some of his or her perspective.
-As we said in our blog entries last week, Dr. Gottman’s research has demonstrated that you can only be influential if you accept influence.
+It is crucial that you validate your partner’s experience and communicate that you understand at least some of their perspective.
+Dr. john Gottman’s research demonstratess that you can only be influential if you accept influence.